 Short Bio of Jean-Robert Tyran

 Jean-Robert Tyran is professor of public economics at the University of Vienna, director of the Vienna Center for Experimental Economics, and the Vice-Rector for Research and International Affairs.
-He is a member of various editorial boards (Experimental Economics, European Journal of Political Economy, Journal of the Economic Science Association, Journal of Experimental Political Science), and professional Boards (Society for the Advancement of Behavioral Economics, German Economic Association).
-He is a research fellow at various institutions (CEPR, London; EPRU, U Copenhagen) and has held numerous visiting positions (Harvard Kennedy School, London School of Economics, among others).
+He is a member of various editorial boards (Experimental Economics, European Journal of Political Economy, Journal of the Economic Science Association, Journal of Experimental Political Science), and professional Boards (Society for the Advancement of Behavioral Economics).
+He is a research fellow at various institutions (CEPR, London; EPRU, U Copenhagen) and has held numerous visiting positions (Harvard Kennedy School, London School of Economics, Caltech among others).
 He is also part-time Professor at the Department of Economics at the University of Copenhagen.
 Before moving to Vienna in September 2010, he was at U Copenhagen since 2004, and at U St. Gallen since 1997.
 He has earned his PhD in economics at the U of Zurich finishing in 1997.

 In his research, Jean-Robert Tyran mainly investigates how institutions like markets and democracy are shaped by bounded rationality and social preferences.
 He established an internet-based platform for running large-scale economic experiments (iLEE), (watch this video to see how he explains the uses of experimental economics and iLEE in particular to the Queen of Denmark).